jamestiotio/FindMyTag/README.md

 - [Improving Fingerprint Indoor Localization Using Convolutional Neural Networks](https://ieeexplore.ieee.org/document/9237969)
 - [UJIIndoorLoc: A New Multi-Building and Multi-Floor Database for WLAN Fingerprint-Based Indoor Localization Problems](https://ieeexplore.ieee.org/document/7275492)

+More resources such as proprietary localization service SDKs and code samples/tutorials on open-source GitHub repositories can be found online.
+Google is your friend.